-Read more about Luke at www.harpluke.com
+Read more about Jesse at www.jesseautumnmusic.com

 New Orleans harpist CASSIE WATSON takes a vibrant yet soulful approach as she explores a melange of repertoire rooted in Celtic, jazz and classical music.
 Cassie took an interest in the harp as a young adult and has studied with Gabriella Pinto, Brandee Younger and New Orleans jazz harpist Patrice Fisher.